MingcongLi233/Gait_Detection/README.md

 # Group 3: Monty MATLAB project

-Silly Walk Classification with LSTM and KNN Algorithms
+Silly Walk Classification with LSTM and K-NN Algorithms

 ## Description
-This project aims to classify gait patterns as either "Silly Walk" or "Normal Walk" using LSTM (Long Short-Term Memory) and KNN (K-Nearest Neighbors) algorithms.
+This project aims to classify gait patterns as either "Silly Walk" or "Normal Walk" using LSTM (Long Short-Term Memory) and k-NN (K-Nearest Neighbors) algorithms.
 The classification results are displayed through a graphical user interface (GUI) implemented in MATLAB.

 The project consists of the following main components:

 Data Processing: The input gait data is preprocessed and windowed to extract features.
-Model Training: LSTM and KNN models are trained using the extracted features.
+Model Training: LSTM and k-NN models are trained using the extracted features.
 Classification: The trained models are used to classify gait patterns as "Silly Walk" or "Normal Walk".
 GUI Development: A graphical user interface is created to provide a user-friendly display of the classification results.
 To run the GUI and observe the classification results, execute the GUI_start.m script.
+Note that only the LSTM model is used to develop the GUI because of its higher accuracy.

 ## Installation
 To use this project, follow the steps below: